stevendnoble/stevendnoble.github.io/recipes/grammies-recipes/_posts/2024-01-01-pickled-beets.md

 ---
-layout: post
+layout: recipe
 title: Pickled Beets
 description: >
   Discover the joy of homemade Pickled Beets with my grandmother Elsie's easy-to-follow recipe, a perfect blend of sweet, tangy, and earthy flavors.
 Learn about the ancient art of pickling, the incredible health benefits of beets, and creative ways to incorporate this vibrant preserve into your meals.
 Join us on a culinary adventure that celebrates the simplicity and versatility of this delightful, ruby-red treat.
 image: /assets/img/recipes/pickled-beets.jpg
 tags: ['Grammie', 'Elsie', 'Pickled Beets', 'Pickling']
 author: stevendnoble-recipes